Do you find it difficult to be confident as an artist?

 READ MORE: 35 THINGS TO DO IN YOUR BLANK NOTEBOOK

-2. Keep long-term goals.
+2. Keep long-term goals

 This point is almost like the first, but equally important.

 Write down your long-term goals.
 They help you move toward something.
-And moving toward something means you don’t feel like you’re stationery or not doing anything.
+And moving toward something means you don’t feel like you’re stationary or not doing anything.
 It helps increase your productivity because you know where you’re going and you will start doing things to get yourself closer to that goal.

 And when you know you’re moving toward a goal, you become more confident because your goal becomes your priority.